 Beirut is one of the oldest cities in the world, with the first historical mention dating back to the 15th century BC, proving that wine is not the only thing that gets better with age.
 After you’ve fallen in love with the city through these photos, hop on a plane and make your way to Beirut!
-The Radisson Blu Martinez Hotel is happy to welcome you and give you the best tips on where to go and what to see.
+The Radisson Blu Martinez Hotel and the Radisson Blu Hotel, Beirut Verdun are happy to welcome you and give you the best tips on where to go and what to see.

 1. Just look at this city of lights

 With it's estimated 1,8 million inhabitants, Beirut is a place where all kinds of people come together.
 And that results in a city full of light!